SciBorgs/SciGuides/docs/projects/basic-subsystems/SimpleShooter.md

 ## ShooterConstants // Constants

 Lets get the boring bits out of the way first.
-There are a bunch of constants we'll need (most of which you'll get from your construction teammates) to put in a file for later use.
-For now, since we probably don't have most of them yet, we'll just declare the important ones we'll need.
+There are a bunch of constants we'll need (some of which you'll get from your construction teammates) to put in a file for later use.

 (Note: All of these should be final since they're constants, as well as doubles unless explicitly stated)